tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.

+When verifying the certificate, the client uses its application-specific certificate profile, e.g. {{Section 4.3.4 of ?I-D.draft-ietf-httpbis-semantics}}, with a DNS-based reference identity.
+If the public name value is not a valid DNS name for the application, the client MUST reject the certificate.
+In particular, applications that incorporate DNS names and IP addresses into the same syntax (e.g. {{?RFC3986, Section 7.4}} and {{WHATWG-IPV4}}) MUST reject names that would be interpreted as IPv4 addresses.

 Note that authenticating a connection for the public name does not authenticate it for the origin.
 The TLS implementation MUST NOT report such connections as